lucaxsilveira/react-native-delivery/README.md

 <p align="center">
   GoRestaurant.
-Built with ReactJS and Styled Components.
+Built with React Native, Typescript and Styled Components.
 </p>

 ## Things the GoRestaurant can do: